 The public learned this week that HTC is losing key personnel at a rapid rate.
-Through friends of mine that worked there1, I had a sense this was coming for a while.
+Through friends of mine that worked there ((They no longer work there)), I had a sense this was coming for a while.
 For the past few years I have been watching the numbers of all the handset vendors and HTC was one that concerned me the most given the trends.

 Unlike many other Android handset competitors, HTC only has one business, selling smartphones.
 Samsung, LG, Motorola etc., all have many other businesses to help them deal with growth or declines in other areas.
 Chinese competitors are simply focused on the low-end for the time being, but HTC is geared to play in the mid to high-end arena.
 Which is close to no mans land when employing HTC’s current strategy.

 That is why in 2010, I wrote an article stating why I felt Microsoft should buy HTC. ((I still feel this is a good idea and likely)) I had concluded at that time HTC was in trouble.
-If I was them, or any other mainstream Android OEM looking to make a dent in Samsung’s 95% of the Android profit pool3 this is what I would do. [pullquote]deeply embed every one of their core services as if they literally own you[/pullquote]
+If I was them, or any other mainstream Android OEM looking to make a dent in Samsung’s 95% of the Android profit pool ((It is impossible for Android handset makers to survive competing for only 5% of the profit pool)) this is what I would do. [pullquote]deeply embed every one of their core services as if they literally own you[/pullquote]

 I would surrender to Google.
 Stop trying to differentiate through software or UI value ad-ons and just simply make extremely elegant and innovative hardware, running the latest and greatest stock Android OS.
 Be vigilant about Android upgrades making sure your devices are always up to date in every area.
 Work closely with Google to deeply embed every one of their core services as if they literally own you.
 Focus on making great, elegant, affordable hardware and let Google take care of the rest.
 This way you can get a portion of the ad-revenues, and other service revenue sharing Google offers, and you have built your device and integrated Google’s services in a way to maximize Google’s revenue potential and yours.
 Be a Nexus device, without officially being a Nexus device.